 Serve with crusty bread or couscous

-1. Finely chop the onion and the garlic and add them to a large cooking pot with a teaspoon of oil.
-On a medium heat sweat the onions and garlic for around 5 minutes or until softened.
-(If the onions are getting a little too much colour, add some water to allow them to steam rather than burn).
+- Finely chop the onion and the garlic and add them to a large cooking pot with a teaspoon of oil.
+Over a medium heat, sweat the onions, garlic and salt for around 5 mins or until softened (if the onions are getting a little too much colour, add a dash of water to the pot to help them to steam).

-2. Add 1 tsp of cumin, turmeric, smoked paprika and 1 and a half tsp of cinnamon then give it a good stir.
-Add a little water to the mix if again it’s looking a little dry and to allow the be spices to release their lovely aromas.
+- Add the cumin, turmeric, smoked paprika and cinnamon before giving it a good stir.
+Add a little water to the mix if it’s looking a little dry and cook for 2 mins.

-3. Cook the spices for a couple of minutes before adding the freshly chopped tomatoes, 500ml of vegetable stock, 100ml red wine, the aubergine chunks, drained chickpeas, 3 bay leaves and 1 tsp of dried parsley.
-Give it a good mix and season well with salt and pepper.
+- Add the tomato puree and the wine and cook until most of the wine has absorbed before adding the tomatoes, stock, aubergine, chickpeas, bay leaves and dried parsley.
+Give it a good mix and season to taste.
 Bring to the boil.

-4. Turn the heat down to a simmer, pop the lid a jar and cook for 15 minutes stirring occasionally.
-After 15 minutes, take the lid off, give it another stir and continue to cook without the lid for a further 15 minutes (this allows the sauce to thicken).
+- Turn the heat down to a simmer, pop the lid on a jar and cook for 15 mins stirring occasionally.
+After 15 mins, remove thew lid and continue to cook for a further 15 mins.
+Meanwhile, use this time to prepare your chosen accompaniment – I like to serve it with couscous or with a loaf of crusty bread on warmer days and mashed potato on colder ones.

-5. Take the stew off the heat and carefully pick out the bay leaves.
-Divide into bowls and top with fresh mint, yogurt, and a drizzle of extra virgin olive oil.
-Serve with either bread or couscous.
+- Take the stew off the heat and carefully pick out the bay leaves.
+Divide into bowls along your chosen accompaniment, a generously sprinkle of fresh mint and a dollop of yogurt (optional).
+Drizzle with extra virgin love oil and serve.

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.